kevgo/run-that-app/README.md

 #### What if I compile an app myself?

-Add your version to the PATH and call _run-that-app_ with the `--include-global` switch to make it run your app.
+Add your version to the PATH and call _run-that-app_ with the `--include-path` switch to make it run your app.
 In this case _run-that-app_ does not guarantee that the app has the correct version.